open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Objectives

 Each team scores 1 Victory Point each time they kill a character on an enemy team.
+On the last round this is increased to 2 Victory Points.

 -----